 “Immigration issues, particularly as they apply to children, are very close to my heart, so it was just an incredible professional moment to argue in such a high-stakes and meaningful court hearing.”

-When there are these moments of great need, like there were in the immigration space over the last four or five years, Millbank was ready to hit the ground running because of its long commitment to these issues.
-There were no startup costs; the firm was prepared to meet the moment.
+I am also so grateful that, when there are these moments of great need, like there were in the immigration space over the past several years, Millbank is always ready to hit the ground running because of its long commitment to these issues.
+Milbank’s core values include a commitment to justice and service, so when there is a need for representation in these areas, there are no startup costs; the firm is prepared to meet the moment.